JJHPhoto/jjhphoto.github.io/README.md

 ## Application Descrition

 This is my React Web Dev portfolio.
-I plan to make more imporovements as I get better at React.
+I plan to make more improvements as I get better at React.
 My next step is to host this on my own domain, which I already own

 ## Application Demo